iterative/dvc.org/content/docs/command-reference/add.md

 - `-o <path>`, `--out <path>` - destination `path` inside the workspace to link (or copy) a data target (instead of using the current working directory).
   Directories specified in the path will be created by this command.
+Note that this can be used [with an external cache](#straight-to-cache) to avoid using the disk.

 - `--to-remote` - allow a target outside of the DVC repository (e.g. an S3 object, SSH directory URL, file on mounted volume, etc.) but don't move it into the workspace, nor cache it.
-  [Store a copy](#example-transfer-to-remote-storage) on a remote directly instead (the default one unless `-r` is specified).
+[Store a copy](#straight-to-remote) on a remote instead (the default one unless `-r` is specified).
 Use `dvc pull` to get the data locally later.

 - `-r <name>`, `--remote <name>` - name of the [remote](/doc/command-reference/remote) to store an external target on (can